What is Tongue-tie?

 The extra tissue (frenum) is revised using either scissors or laser.
 This sounds simple but actually there are many variations on this treatment.
 At PREMIER HEALTH we use round tip scissors and revise the frenum to the base of the tongue, ensuring that full movement is restored in line with the restriction found during the examination.

 Not all those who treat tongue-tie use this method, some will revise just the film of tissue (may not restore full range of movement), some will use clamps on the frenum before the procedure or a dentist may use a laser.

 At Premier Health we go through a thorough consent process after consultation so you can make an informed choice about the procedure.
 We will also be there to support you through the feeding immediately after and help address other feeding concerns.
-It is not unusual for the lip frenum to be a problem as well, this may also need to be revised.
+In some cases, the lip frenulum may be a problem as well, this may also need to be revised.

 Why are there differing opinions about tongue-tie?